Economy

 European Commissioner Jose Manuel Barroso has denied reports that euro area member states are putting pressure on Portugal to ask for external financial aid.
 Speaking in Paris today, Barroso said there was no talk of a Portugal bailout and no application had been made.
 “I can tell you that it’s absolutely false, completely false,” commenting on a report in the Financial Times Deutschland today.
 The FT Deutschland said some euro area states want Portugal to follow Ireland’s lead and apply for external aid to ensure no further contagion is experienced.
 “If Portugal were to use the fund, it would be good for Spain, because the country is heavily exposed to…

 As part of its National Recovery Plan the Government has increased the student registration fee from €1,500 to €2,000.
-This 33pc increase in the student contribution to the cost of third level education comes after numerous student protests against the introduction of further charges.
+Increase in Student Registration Fee Minister for Education Mary Coughlan said the Government had protected Education as much as it could This 33pc increase in the student contribution to the cost of third level education comes after numerous student protests against the introduction of further charges.
 However, the increase is less than expected.
 The figure of €3,000 had been touted in the media.
 Other measures Seventy percent of programme expenditures outside of Social Protection are on Health and Education Spending, outlined the plan.
-Other education changes see a 5pc reduction in a range of supports including grants for adult literacy, community education and school completion programmes.
-PLC students will not be charged…
+Allocation of Expenditure and Reduction in Education Supports…

 Read MoreIrish situation highlights need for strong regulation – EC